 In this season, I believe we are becoming so ripe for new forms of revival.
 God is waking us up.
 He is helping so many to move forward.
 God is changing lives in radical and good ways.
-We must receive again the idea that faith holding on to confidence in Him.
+We must receive again the idea that faith is holding on to confidence in Him.
 Faith is not a character trait of ours because we can “wobble” in it.
 Instead, faith is remaining relentlessly sure that the One we trust in is good.
 His heart and ways are unfailingly good.
 We waver.
 He does not.
 We must keep our attention on His Heart.

 2. Deeper Faith Comes By Countering Lies with Truth from Bible

 Close the door on any whisper that says, “What you’re hoping for is not coming…it’s been too long…it’s too impossible…He’s forgotten you.”

 That can sound hard.
 How do you turn off those lies that nibble at your peace and at your trust in God?
 Filling your mind with scriptural truth, bible verses about faith, is one of the best ways to shut off this negative stream.
 Read the promises of God.
 Remind yourself of the stories of Jesus.
 Read about the Holy Spirit’s ministry in this age.
 Write the words in a journal.
 Memorize those that touch you the most.
 This “sword of the Spirit” cuts down the whispering lies and doubts.
 You get set free and can feel light as a feather.

 Don’t compare yourself to others.
 Be glad for those who may seem “ahead of you,” especially if you are feeling stuck.
 Praise for others and joy for them sets you up to receive your breakthroughs too.
 Happiness for others opens doors for you.
 But do it because it is right to do.
 Keep your heart aligned with your Father’s.